xxoolm/LuaNode/README.md

 * `lib` contains some libraries to be linked when bin file generated.

 * `tools` contains some useful tools.

+Note that the wifikiller app only support ESP8266.

 HOW TO BUILD (For `ESP32`):